luxia-bios/StratifiedCoxInference/README.md

 Citation: Xia, L., Nan, B. and Li, Y. (2022+).
 De-biased lasso for stratified Cox models with application to the national kidney transplant data.

+Please feel free to contact the authors should interested readers have any questions regarding the submitted article or the code.